-CADTH will notify the sponsor of the target expert committee meeting date for the reconsideration.
-CADTH considers the following factors when establishing the timelines for reviewing a request for reconsideration:
+The sponsor will be notified regarding the target expert committee meeting date for the reconsideration.
+The following factors are considered when establishing the timelines for reviewing a request for reconsideration:

-- the grounds and complexity of the request for reconsideration - the time required by CADTH to examine the grounds for the request and determine whether or not the request will be accepted (e.g., depending on the complexity of the request this can take up to 5 business days) - whether or not the sponsor would like to participate in the 1-hour meeting offered by CADTH to discuss the request for reconsideration - the time required to prepare documentation from the reconsideration meeting with CADTH for inclusion in the committee brief (e.g., meeting minutes) - the deadline for the reconsideration committee brief to be delivered to all members and the drug programs (i.e., typically at least 10 business days before the scheduled expert committee meeting).
+- the grounds and complexity of the request for reconsideration - the time required to examine the grounds for the request and determine whether the request will be accepted (e.g., depending on the complexity of the request this can take up to 5 business days) - whether or not the sponsor would like to participate in the 1-hour meeting offered to discuss the request for reconsideration - the time required to prepare documentation from the reconsideration meeting for inclusion in the committee brief (e.g., meeting minutes) - the deadline for the reconsideration committee brief to be delivered to all members and the drug programs (i.e., typically at least 10 business days before the scheduled expert committee meeting).